Alejogb1/job-board/blog-data/how-can-i-use-xcom-pushed-values-as-parameters-in-bigquerytogcsoperator.md

 id: "how-can-i-use-xcom-pushed-values-as-parameters-in-bigquerytogcsoperator"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 The dance of passing values from XCOM to operators, especially to something like `BigQueryToGCSOperator`, can sometimes feel a bit like choreography, but with clear steps, it's quite manageable.
 I've definitely seen my share of these scenarios in data pipelines.
 In fact, just last year, I was working on a project where we were generating daily BigQuery tables based on dynamically calculated dates, and we needed to export these tables to GCS.
 We heavily relied on this pattern of pulling values from XCOM to feed parameters to downstream operators.
 It’s a common scenario, and there are several straightforward ways to handle it.

 The challenge essentially boils down to correctly structuring your Airflow DAG so that the appropriate values are pushed to XCOM, and then subsequently retrieved and used as arguments for the `BigQueryToGCSOperator`.
 The key is to understand that XCOM is essentially a key-value store, and the push and pull operations need to be aligned between tasks.
 The core approach involves pushing the dynamic values from a task using the `xcom_push` method or task return values in a task function, followed by referencing these XCOM values in the downstream operator through Jinja templating.